jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Because we have choice, we can practice artificial selection.
 We can be raccoons taking from an ecosystem and giving little back.
 We can use ideology to select our own boardmates and think the coach won't ever be knocking on our door.
 While we've studied physics, chemistry, and biological evolution very well, we have not studied technological evolution enough to understand or prevent this.
 As a result, this is an all too easy mindset for us to have.

 In the early 1980s Yuri Andropov ran the all-powerful Soviet spy agency KGB and then the entire country as virtual dictator.
-When speak to his leadership comrades he admitted, "we don't know the society in which we live."
+When speaking to his leadership comrades he admitted, "we don't know the society in which we live."
 Decades of falsified statistics and rigid doctrine had blinded the state to its economy and people.
-The man with the world's best intelligence apparatus did not understand why his reports said prosperity and progress, while the country's food market shelves were empty, coal miners didn't have soap to clean their faces, and power stations were blowing up.
+The man with the world's best intelligence apparatus did not understand why his reports said prosperity and progress, while the country's food market shelves were empty, coal miners didn't have soap to clean their faces, and nuclear power stations were blowing up.

 Such is the power of a human belief system.